 Buyer’s Remorse: What It Is and How to Stop It

-Buyer’s remorse is that sinking feeling after you buy something and start wondering if it was worth it.
-The good news is that regret usually follows a pattern, and once you know the pattern, you can interrupt it before checkout.
+Buyer’s remorse is the sinking feeling that shows up after a purchase when the rush wears off and the trade-off becomes real.
+The good news is that regret usually follows a pattern, so you can catch it earlier and make calmer decisions before checkout.

 person looking at a phone and bank card with a worried expression